What is atypical hyperplasia?

 What does having atypical hyperplasia mean?

-Cells of this type on a breast biopsy do not mean cancer.
-They are a marker for increased breast cancer risk.
-Studies have shown that women with atypical hyperplasia have up to a four times increase in breast cancer risk, especially estrogen receptor-positive breast cancer.
+If your breast biopsy shows atypical hyperplasia, this doesn’t mean that you have cancer.
+The cells are a marker for increased breast cancer risk.
+Studies have shown that women with atypical hyperplasia have up to a four times increase in breast cancer risk.
+This is especially true for estrogen receptor-positive breast cancer.

 Long-term data have shown that the younger a woman is at the time of her diagnosis of atypical hyperplasia, the more likely she is to develop breast cancer later in life.
-Specifically, five years after the diagnosis of atypical hyperplasia, seven percent of women will develop breast cancer.
-Ten years after the diagnosis, thirteen percent of women will develop cancer, and 25 years after the diagnosis, 30 percent of women will develop breast cancer.
+Specifically, five years after the diagnosis of atypical hyperplasia, 7% of women will develop breast cancer.
+Ten years after the diagnosis, 13% of these women will develop cancer.
+Twenty-five years after the diagnosis, 30% of these women will develop breast cancer.

 What is estrogen receptor-positive breast cancer?

 Most breast cancer cells respond to hormones, specifically estrogen or progesterone.
 These hormones circulate in the blood.
-The cancer is called estrogen receptor positive if it responds to estrogen.
+A cancer is called estrogen receptor-positive if it responds to estrogen.
 This means that estrogen triggers the cancer to grow.
 Progesterone receptor-positive breast cancer means that progesterone triggers the cancer to grow.

-Knowing which hormone the breast cancer responds to helps determine how to best treat or prevent breast cancer.
-One study showed that of the women who did develop breast cancer, 88 percent of the breast cancers were estrogen receptor positive.
+Knowing which hormone makes the cancer grow helps to determine the best way to treat or prevent breast cancer.
+One study showed that of the women who did develop breast cancer, 88% of the breast cancers were estrogen receptor-positive.